guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 Collection of elements with enqueue and dequeue operations.
 Note that there is a natural order.
 Elements are removed in the order of their addition.

+## Implement a Queue LINKED LIST data structure

+Comprised of nodes that represent a sequence.
+Each node is composed of data and a reference/link to the next node.

 ## Author

 👤 **Guillain Bisimwa**